Dual EGOV 2016 and ePart 2016 conference - home

 15th IFIP Electronic Government (EGOV) and 8th Electronic Participation (ePart) Conference 2016

-The conferences will start on Sunday 4th September with the PhD colloquium.
-The opening ceremony of the dual conferences will be held on Monday 5th September 2016 at 9:00 and will end on Wednesday September 7th in the evening.
+The conferences will start on Monday 5th September with the opening ceremony of the dual conferences.
+Prior to the conference, the PhD Colloquium will be held on Sunday, 4th September 2016.

 The annual international ePart conference is the top-ranked conference in the domain of electronic participation and the 5th-ranked overall conference dedicated to information technologies in the context of public administration and the public sphere.